-Some enchanted evening, you may see a stranger across a crowded ...
+Some enchanted evening, you may see a stranger, you may see a stranger across a crowded ...
 Facebook newsfeed?
-Meet John Sweeney and Joanne Doane, who found love while playing Mafia Wars on Facebook.
+Meet John Sweeney and Joanne Doane, who found love while playing Mafia Wars.
 In a mob-themed ceremony held on September 17, John and Joanne officially became the first husband and wife to meet over Zynga's popular social networking game.
-While their courtship is slightly unconventional, the happy couple recently shared some surprisingly practical insights on the search for love:
+While their courtship is a little unconventional, the happy couple shared some surprisingly practical insights on the search for love:

 3. Relationships can always benefit from a shared hobby.
-Fun activities, like biking or beer-tasting, may be a given in any relationship, but John and Joanne have picked up specific projects they can work on together.
+Fun activities, like biking or beer-tasting, may be a given in any relationship, but John and Joanne have pick up specific projects they can work on together.
 In between managing their Mafia Wars clan, they host a podcast covering Facebook and Zynga games.
-Community: 10 Online Dating Rules I Swear By

-We wish John and Joanne the best in life on and off Facebook.
+John and Joanne's how-we-met story is a little weird, but we wish them the best.
 Now if you'll excuse us, we're going to reactivate our Words With Friends accounts in hope of meeting cute nerds over online Scrabble.